 Style.
-The student must write the thesis according to the guidelines in the current Graduate College Style Manual.
-The Style Manual is available from the Graduate College or at:
+The student must write the thesis according to the guidelines in the current Graduate College Style Manual, available from the Graduate College or at: http://gradcollege.okstate.edu/student/thesis/default.html.

-http://gradcollege.okstate.edu/student/thesis/default.html.
 A Graduate College staff member will be available for advice on formatting for binding and microfilming.
 In addition, students should follow the guidelines of the Publication Manual of the American Psychological Association.